Public Transport in Helsinki

 Helsinki has one light rail line, route 15.
 It runs from Keilaniemi in Espoo (western Helsinki area) to Itäkeskus (East Centre).
 The route conveniently intersects with all the commuter train lines, allowing for easy transfers between light rail and commuter trains.

-The route 15 is long and it doesn’t reach the very centre of Helsinki.
+Route 15 is long and doesn’t reach the very centre of Helsinki.
 It’s good to note that at Itäkeskus, you can also transfer to the Helsinki Metro for further travel within the city.
-Light rail is one of the most comfortable ways to travel in Helsinki when you are outside the city centre.
+Light rail is one of the most comfortable ways to travel outside the city centre in Helsinki.

 You need the zone B ticket to travel on the light rail.